georgbramm/spid-php3/README.md

 > ⚠️ **WORK IN PROGRESS** ⚠️

 # spid-php3
-PHP package for SPID authentication
+PHP package for SPID authentication.

 This PHP package is aimed at implementing SPID **Service Providers**.
 [SPID](https://www.spid.gov.it/) is the Italian digital identity system, which enables citizens to access all public services with a single set of credentials.
 This package provides a layer of abstraction over the SAML protocol by exposing just the subset required in order to implement SPID authentication in a web application.

 Features:
 - provides a **lean implementation** without relying on external SAML packages
 - **routing-agnostic**, can be integrated in any web framework / CMS
-- **sessionless** (apart from a short-lived internal session used to store the request ID until the Identity Provider responds)
+- uses a **session** to store the authentication result and the received attributes
 - does not currently support Attribute Authority (AA).

 Alternatives for PHP: